JonahBraun/debs-recipes/_posts/2008-12-21-linguini-tart.md

 title: Linguini Tart
 category: vegi
 ---
-Heat oven to 400 degrees.

 - 1 baguette, sliced into 1/2 inch pieces
 - 1/4 cup sundried tomato and oregano dressing

 Brush slices of bread with dressing.
 Place slices on baking sheet.
-Bake for 8 to 10 minutes or until lightly browned.
-Reduce heat to 350.
-Line bottom and sides of a 10 inch springform pan with bread, allowing bread to come 1 inch over sides.
+Bake under broiler for a few minutes or until lightly browned (watch carefully).
+Heat oven to 350.
+Line bottom and sides of a 10 inch springform pan with bread slices, cutting to fit, and allowing bread to come 1 inch over sides.

 - ⅔ c mayonaise
 - ¼ c flour